garrandall/popular-music-data/tracks/o-o-i-love-you-the-dells.md

 Page after page
 I wrote it this way

-Ooh, I love you
+Oh, I love you
-Ooh, I love you
+Oh, I love you

 Everything, everything
 Everything